brianjdowling101/project-1-concrete-handbag/README.md

 Whether users are loyal fans or curious newcomers, this website is designed to be intuitive and accessible across all devices.

+### User Stories

+-As a fan, I want to view information about the band, so I can learn about their background and members.

+-As a visitor, I want to listen to music and watch videos, so I can enjoy the band's content.

+-As a supporter, I want to purchase merchandise, so I can support the band financially.

+-As an event organizer, I want to contact the band via a form, so I can book them for events.

 ![image](assets/images/devices.png)

 **Live Website:  https://brianjdowling101.github.io/project-1-concrete-handbag/**